Interstate 476: Mid-County Expressway

-Plymouth Meeting to Clarks Summit
+Pennsylvania Turnpike Northeast Extension

-In Plymouth Meeting, I-476 comes to the Mid-County Interchange, where it enters the Pennsylvania Turnpike system and has a mainline toll plaza before coming to an interchange with I-276 (which follows the mainline of the Pennsylvania Turnpike), heading north from here as the six-lane Northeast Extension of the Pennsylvania Turnpike.
+In Plymouth Meeting, I-476 passes through a toll plaza before it intersects the Pennsylvania Turnpike (I-276) at the Mid-County Interchange, heading north from here as the turnpike's Northeast Extension.
 The route continues through the Philadelphia suburbs, passing over CSX's Stony Creek Branch rail line, and reaches an interchange with PA 63 west of Lansdale that serves the North Penn Valley region.
 Past this interchange, the route enters a more rural setting of woods and farms, narrowing to four lanes before crossing into Bucks County and coming to an interchange with PA 663 west of Quakertown.
 The Northeast Extension continues northwest into Lehigh County, part of the Lehigh Valley metropolitan area, past the PA 663 interchange.
-Here, the road heads into more developed areas and passes over Norfolk Southern's Reading Line.
+The road passes over Norfolk Southern's Reading Line.
 The route has ramps to the dual-access Allentown Service Plaza in Upper Macungie Township, and, just north of it, I-476 reaches an interchange with US 22 (Lehigh Valley Thruway) west of Allentown, which offers an indirect connection to I-78 and PA 309.